balatvm/redux-breakpoint/README.md

 ## How to use

-redux-breakpoint has just two functions. syncBreakpointWithStore and breakpointReducer
+redux-breakpoint has just two functions, syncBreakpointWithStore and breakpointReducer.

 ```js
 import React from 'react'